 3 Different Types of Dog Allergies

-Your Boxer, if suffering from dog allergies, may show extreme signs of despair.
-Learn information about dog allergies.
+Your Boxer, if suffering from allergies, may show extreme signs of despair.
 These can be broken down into 3 categories and they each have their own most common triggers:

-1. External: Your Boxer 's skin may show a reaction.
-This can range from slight itching to very bothersome symptoms such as relentless itching that will cause your dog to scratch until they lose fur.
+Your Boxer's skin may show a reaction.
+This can range from slight itching to very bothersome symptoms such as relentless itching that will cause your dog to scratch until he loses fur.
 Sores can develop; these can quickly become infected.
 Fur loss may also occur directly from the allergen itself.

 Causes & Treatments of External Dog Allergies